Self-Refining Language Model Anonymizers via Adversarial Distillation: Conclusion

 \section{Conclusion}

-We introduce {\sname}, a novel distillation framework for training language models to both anonymize text and evaluate the resulting privacy and utility, enabling effective anonymization via self-refinement.
-By learning to critique their own outputs, models trained with {\sname} achieve strong privacy-utility trade-offs even at moderate scale, without relying on external feedback.
-Empirical results show that {\sname} outperforms adversarial anonymization with frontier proprietary models in privacy, while maintaining competitive utility.
-We further observe that {\sname} generalizes beyond its training horizon, yielding continued gains across multiple refinement steps.
-These results demonstrate the effectiveness of {\sname} in training language model anonymizers, which is particularly important in privacy-sensitive settings where data must be processed locally under compute constraints.
+We introduce {\sname}, a novel distillation framework for training language models to both anonymize text and evaluate the resulting privacy and utility, enabling effective anonymization through self-refinement.
+By learning to critique their own outputs, models trained with {\sname} achieve strong privacy-utility trade-offs even at moderate scales, without relying on external feedback.
+Empirical results show that {\sname} surpasses frontier proprietary models in privacy protection while maintaining competitive utility.
+We further observe that {\sname} generalizes beyond its training horizon, yielding continued improvements across multiple refinement steps.
+These results demonstrate the effectiveness of {\sname} in training language model anonymizers, which is particularly important for privacy-sensitive settings where data must be processed locally under compute constraints.